Your SaaS positioning is the reason why you are losing money

 “When I see a customer that needs help, I want to provide support as fast as possible, so I can reduce my churn rate.”

-By understanding this churn problem and this need to be faster in providing support, Intercom designed a chat support tool and accentuated the timing issue in their messaging.
+By understanding this churn problem and the need to be faster in providing support, Intercom designed a chat support tool and accentuated the timing issue in their messaging.

 Use customer interviews for better SaaS positioning